Tranquility2/xpInfo/.github/README.md

 ## More Information
 For detailed documentation, algorithms, troubleshooting, and technical information, see [Details.md](Details.md)

 ## Project Resources
 See [Resources.md](Resources.md) for a curated list of guides and references that helped make this project.
-## Project Resources
-See [Resources.md](Resources.md) for a curated list of guides and references that helped make this project.
-## Project Resources
-See [Resources.md](Resources.md) for a curated list of guides and references that helped make this project.
-## Project Resources
-See [Resources.md](Resources.md) for a curated list of guides and references that helped make this project.